donders-research-data-management/rdm-ontology-di/doc/help/faq/deposit-data.rst

 2.  **How should I request a Data Acquisition Collection/Research Documentation Collection/ Data Sharing Collection (DAC/RDC/DSC)?**

     New collections can only be requested by researchers working at or affiliated with the Radboud University.
-The Radboud University has multiple organizational units, which all have their own management and implementation of RDM procedures.
-The way to request a collection differs per organizational unit.
+The Radboud University has multiple organisational units, which all have their own management and implementation of RDM procedures.
+The way to request a collection differs per organisational unit.
 For details please check the intranet of the Radboud University: https://www.radboudnet.nl/

 3.  **What are research data?**